l1n3ar/Amazon/README.md

-Fully functioning clone of the Amazon web app completely using React.js.
+Clone of the Amazon web app completely using React.js.
 Involves use of React Hooks.

 Feel free to reach out to me for guidance or more information.